Eric Pickles: Young Conservatives

-After the Soviet Union invaded Czechoslovakia, he joined the local Keighley Branch of the Young Conservatives in 1968, later commenting "I joined because of the invasion of Czechoslovakia.
+After the Soviet Union invaded Czechoslovakia, he joined the local Keighley Branch of the Young Conservatives in 1968, later commenting, "I joined because of the invasion of Czechoslovakia.
 I was so shocked by the tanks.
 It was not the best way of fighting Brezhnev, but it made me feel better".

 Pickles soon became the chairman of the local Young Conservatives association.
 During his time in the Young Conservatives he became a member of the Joint Committee Against Racism from 1982 to 1987 and later became its chairman.

 His period as national Young Conservative chairman saw growing factionalism with challenges from a southern-based right wing to Pickles' moderate leadership.
 Pickles also moved against right-wingers in Bradford, expelling the Young Conservative, Yorkshire Chairman of the Monday Club who had stood for the Bradford Wyke Ward on an anti-immigrant platform from the Bradford area constituencies.

 Bradford councillor

 Pickles was first elected to Bradford Council in 1979, representing the Worth Valley ward.
 From 1982 to 1984, he chaired that Council's Social Services Committee, and then, from 1984 to 1986, he chaired the Education Committee.
 Between 1988 and 1990, he served as leader of the Conservative group on the council.
 In September 1988 the Conservative Party gained control by using the Conservative mayor's casting vote to become the only inner-city council to be controlled by the Conservatives.

-When Bradford Council was hung, Pickles opted to break the agreement that the position of Lord Mayor is rotated between the parties, when he put a Conservative mayor in place again.
+When Bradford Council was hung, Pickles opted to break the agreement that the parties alternate in the position of Lord Mayor, when he put a Conservative mayor in place again.
 This effectively gave the Conservatives a majority due to the Lord Mayor's casting vote.
 To do this, they also broke the tradition that the Lord Mayor kept the status quo.

 Whilst at Bradford, Pickles announced a five-year plan to cut the council's budget by £50m, reduce the workforce by a third, privatise services and undertake council departmental restructures, many of which proved controversial.
 A book, The Pickles Papers, by Tony Grogan, was written about this period in Pickles' life.